Rijksmuseum/rijksmuseum.github.io/index.md

 ## Collection
 `GET /api/[culture]/collection` gives the full collection with brief information about each work.
-This results are split up in result pages.
+The results are split up in result pages.
 By using the `p` and `ps` parameters you can fetch more results.
 All of the other parameters are identical to the [search page](https://www.rijksmuseum.nl/nl/zoeken) on the Rijksmuseum website.
-You can use that to find out what's the best query to use.
+You can use that page to find out what's the best query to use.

 <table>